Clara McLean House

 Is there housekeeping service?

-Guest rooms are professionally cleaned upon check-in and after five days an automatic room refresh is provided.
+Guest rooms are professionally cleaned and sanitized prior to check-in and after five days an automatic room refresh is provided.
 Additional linens or towels are available upon request.

 Is there food service?

 A light continental breakfast is provided daily.
 Guests may bring, prepare and store food items in the kitchen located downstairs.
 Limited supplies of staples are available.
 Food and drinks, other than water, are not allowed in the guest rooms.